| US History - Independent Studies (you will earn AP credit if you pass the test)

 find the "correct" answers by just reading the books or summaries.
 Use

 good essay format.
-Here are what the directions on the AP exam:
+Here are what the directions on the AP exam: "Answers to standard essay questions will be

 judged on the strength of the thesis developed, the quality of the